holoviz/holoviz/README.rst

 this way is required for the current 5.0 Jupyter version, but should not be needed in earlier or later Jupyter releases.)

+If you don't see the notebook appear (e.g. on some OS X versions), you'll need to cut and paste the URL from the console output manually.

 Step 5: Test that everything is working
 ---------------------------------------